Salazar-AI-Associates/Reddit-web-scrapping-project/README.md

 file_path='C:\\Users\\mypath'
 dataset.to_csv(os.path.join(file_path,'redditscrap5.csv'),encoding='utf-8-sig',index=False)                                                                     ```

-# Start the EDA process:
+# Start the EDA process

 Although the sample is large enough never forget that this is sampling a very large “population” in order to make inferences on the nature of the population.
 Let see how is the probability density of the target variable (number of comments) looks like:

 ![proj3hist.png](proj3hist.png)

+# Information obtained through EDA

+Large range of the target variable, going from 2 comments up to 2000 and more comments.
+The splitting statistic choose was the geometric mean, which is at measuring of compounding factors and growth acceleration.